 Kurrajong Hotel is close to the suburb of Kingston which has a number of restaurants and cafes open for breakfast.
 Kingston Foreshore is where we headed for dinner with lots of alfresco dining options along the waterfront.

 Does Canberra and the Versailles: Treasures from the Palace exhibition sound appealing to you?
 If you are unable to get to Versailles France yourself, or you have visited the Palace already, but want to view the exhibition items up close, then a trip to Canberra is a good idea for you.
 I hope this article helps you in your planning and enjoyment of Canberra and the Versailles exhibition.

 If you can get to France then The Palace of Versailles holds concerts, operas, masked balls, firework displays and historical events as well as Chateau and garden tours.
 If you are planning a trip to France I really recommend checking out the official website to get more information and to purchase tickets well in advance if you want to attend a special event.

 Happy travelling and remember to subscribe for the latest travel ideas to be delivered directly into your inbox.
 This post was linked with #TheWeeklyPostcard hosted by Travel Notes and Beyond and #FarawayFiles with Oregon Girl Around the World and #IBOT hosted by Kylie Purtell.

 For more information these travel guides may be helpful.
-I always checkout travel guides so that I can learn a bit about the history and traditions of a location before I get there.
+I always checkout travel guides so that I can learn a bit about where I’m heading before I get there.
 We use and recommend Hotels Combined for our accommodation.
 Our affiliate disclosure statement can be read here.